Gad Machnes (footballer)

 Gad Machnes (גד מכנס; born 8 June 1956) is a retired Israeli footballer.

 Soccer career

 Machnes played as a defender for Maccabi Netanya, Maccabi Petah Tikva (loan), Hapoel Tel Aviv, Maccabi Petah Tikva, Hapoel Hadera, and Beitar Netanya.
 He earned a gold medal playing for Team Israel at the 1977 Maccabiah Games.
-He also played 21 caps for the Israel national football team from 1978-85.
+He also played 21 caps for the Israel national football team from 1978 to 1985.

 He worked as the manager of Beitar Tubruk in Liga Gimel.